mikebottone/js-dev-env/README.md

   -> a new hash is created only when a change to the bundle is made

 -> Error logging: can sign up for "TrackJS" for free and paste the install lines of code into the head of the html to track

+*PRODUCT DEPLOYMENT*
+-> Heroku: can go to devcenter.heroku.com to take the first steps to setting up a node.js deployment -> follow th setup/deployment steps
+  -> use git bash to interact with the heroku CLI commands -> usually contains an "app.json" to describe the app and a "Procfile" to tell heroku what command to run -> can use surge to host static front end
+  -> "npm run deploy" command will run the app at a random url given by surge but also uses the heroku api to get the data (must add the heroku url to the distServer for this to work) -> Surge allows use of own domain or request a subdomain via command line flag -> flow: npm start, npm run build, npm run deploy